Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Abstract

 \section{Abstract}

-By utilizing time-dependent tensor-network algorithms in the (infinite) matrix-product-state representation, we theoretically investigate the pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling.
-Our focus lies on nonequilibrium optical conductivity and time- and angle-resolved photoemission spectroscopy experiments.
+By utilizing time-dependent tensor-network algorithms in the infinite matrix-product-state representation, we theoretically investigate the pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling.
+Our focus lies on nonequilibrium optical conductivity and single-particle excitation spectra.
 In the spin-density-wave (SDW) phase, we identify an in-gap state in the nonequilibrium optical conductivity due to the formation of excitons (or doublon-holon pairs), generated by the pulse through nonlocal interactions.
 In the strong-coupling regime, we discern additional multiple in-gap and out-of-gap states.
 In the charge-density-wave (CDW) phase, we detect not only an in-gap state but also a finite Drude weight, which results from the dissolution of charge order by photoexcitation.
 Analyzing time-dependent single-particle excitation spectra directly in the thermodynamic limit confirms the origin of these new states in the SDW and CDW phases as the excitation of newly emerged dispersions.
-Our study illustrates that the pump-probe spectroscopy simulations in the thermodynamic limit furnish unambiguous spectral structures that allow for direct comparison with experimental results, and the integration of nonequilibrium optical conductivity and time- and angle-resolved photoemission spectroscopy provides comprehensive insights into nonequilibrium states.
+We illustrate that the pump-probe spectroscopy simulations in the thermodynamic limit furnish unambiguous spectral structures that allow for direct comparison with experimental results, and the integration of nonequilibrium optical conductivity and time- and angle-resolved photoemission spectroscopy provides comprehensive insights into nonequilibrium states.